robertwayne/bufferfish/README.md

 }

 // We need to make sure we can convert our enum to a u16, as that is the type
-// Bufferfish uses to identify packets.
+// bufferfish uses to identify packets.
 You can use the `num_enum` crate and
 // derive `IntoPrimitive` and `FromPrimitive` to remove this step completely. impl From<PacketId> for u16 {
     fn from(id: PacketId) -> u16 {